opsschool/curriculum/boot_process_101.rst

 Next the BIOS multiplies the memory frequency by the CPU frequency multiplier.
 This is the speed at which the CPU is set to run.
-Sometimes it is possible to "overclock" a CPU, but telling it to run at a higher multiplier than it was designed to, effectively making it run faster.
+Sometimes it is possible to "overclock" a CPU, by telling it to run at a higher multiplier than it was designed to, effectively making it run faster.
 There can be benefits and risks to doing this, including the potential for damaging your CPU.